tonidy/homebrew-krun/README.md

 ## Supported platforms

-The formulae and bottles on this repository only support Apple Silicon-based devices (M1 family).
+The formulae and bottles on this repository only support Sonoma Apple Silicon-based devices (M1 family).

 ## How do I install these formulae?